TheBrenny/SAD-assignment2/readme.md

 <hr>

 ## Track minor changes ***(when you change something minor)***

+*This can be done whenever - online and offline!*

 Do this as often as you can so we can track all the changes possible!
 (But if you forget here and there, that's okay!)